 So Berle banished the egret and hoisted the generic blue flag.

-annual Christmas bird count, "was that we didn't understand that when the blue flag was Xeroxed it turned into a black
+Christmas bird count, "was that we didn't understand that when the blue flag was Xeroxed it turned into a black flag" - which

 A grass-roots rebellion bloomed.
 Local chapters refused to use the flag on their stationery and sent it back to Audubon

-president, when a South Carolina member complained about a marching song sung by female Marine recruits at Parris
+when a South Carolina member complained about a marching song sung by female Marine recruits at Parris Island:

 I saw a bird with a yellow bill